 - Individuals may request information about, or human intervention into, any automated data processing that we may undertake.

-If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to or emailing us at email@example.com .
+If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to or emailing us at: firstname.lastname@example.org

-We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
+We will not sell, distribute, or lease your personal information to third parties unless it is necessary for us to fulfil our obligation to you, we have your permission or are required by law to do so.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

-If you want to complain about our use of personal data, please send an email with the details of your complaint to the Data Protection Contact at firstname.lastname@example.org.
+If you want to complain about our use of personal data, please send an email with the details of your complaint to the Data Protection Contact at:email@example.com.
 We will investigate and respond to any complaints we receive.

 You also have the right to lodge a complaint with the UK Data Protection Regulator, the Information Commissioner's Office (“ICO”).
-For further information on your rights and how to complain to the ICO, please refer to the ICO website https://ico.org.uk/concerns.
+For further information on your rights and how to complain to the ICO, please refer to the ICO website: https://ico.org.uk/concerns.

 How to contact us